-- To provide a caring, positive, safe and stimulating environment that cares for the social, physical and moral development of the individual child. - To provide an environment in which pupils feel safe, secure, valued and respected; where they feel confident and know how to approach responsible adults if they are in difficulties. - To develop effective working relationships with all other agencies involved in safeguarding children.
+- A caring, positive, safe and stimulating environment is provided to care for the social, physical and moral development of the individual child. - Pupils feel safe, secure, valued and respected in an environment where they feel confident and know how to approach responsible adults if they are in difficulties. - Effective working relationships are encouraged with all other agencies involved in safeguarding children. - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - · Staff are properly trained in recognising and reporting safeguarding issues